Particl-Community/academy/guides/guide_mp_general_market_management.rst

 .. rst-class:: bignums

   #.
 Open :guilabel:`Market` -> :guilabel:`MANAGE MARKETS` -> :guilabel:`Your Markets`.
   #.
-Click on the tile of the market you want to promote and click on the :guilabel:`Promote in Market Browser` icon at the bottom of the expanded tile to open the market promotion window.
+Click on the market tile you want to promote and click on the :guilabel:`Promote in Market Browser` icon at the bottom of the expanded tile to open the market promotion window.
   #.
-Select the number of days you want to promote your market for and confirm with a click on :guilabel:`Promote Market` to promote it.
+Select the number of days you want to promote your market and confirm with a click on :guilabel:`Promote Market` to promote it.

 .. hint::

- Anyone is able and free to promote a market on their own behalf.
+ Anyone is able and free to promote any market they wish.

 Browse the Markets
 ------------------

-Explore and join all the community markets that have been promoted by their creators or other community members.
+Explore and join all the community markets that their creators or other community members have promoted.

 .. rst-class:: bignums